 Production and export controls on chemical substances

-Customs monitors the production and export of chemical substances that also have military applications.
+Customs supervises the production and export of dual-use substances, i.e. chemical substances that have a civil application but can also be used in weapons of mass destruction.
 The Organisation for the Prohibition of Chemical Weapons (OPCW) can also carry out inspections in the Netherlands.

 - chemical plants;